danhall123/patch/README.md

-# PATCH - Real Prototype
+# PATCH by Uncoded
-This version includes all structure and sample elements.
+Functional prototype styled like Uncoded.com.